fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 - Traces from [Aperture SDK][aperture-go]

-Aperture uses OpenTelemetry's robust pipelines for receiving the telemetry data and produce other streams of data from it.
+Aperture uses OpenTelemetry's robust pipelines for receiving the telemetry data and producing other streams of data from it.

 ### Metrics